UBC-Geography/computing-resources/development-environments/jupyterhub-installing-packages.md

 It is important to note that the directories created for each virtual environment can be quite large as more packages are installed within them.
-Consider purging the environments when they are no longer needed and include the directory in your `.gitignore` file if you are using Git/GitHub.
+Consider purging the environments when they are no longer needed and remember to include the directory in your `.gitignore` file if you are using Git/GitHub.

 You can purge an environment from JupyterHub by completing the following steps: